wgaliano/weather_app/README.md

-Certamente!
-Ecco un esempio di README per il tuo progetto GitHub:

----

 # Weather App

 A Flutter application that retrieves current temperature based on device location and time, utilizing [Open Meteo API](https://open-meteo.com/).
+State management is handled with [GetX](https://pub.dev/packages/get) for efficient and reactive state handling.

 ## Overview